NOA-ReACT/wrf_ensembly/docs/installation.md

 ```

 Poetry should create a virtual environment for you that contains WRF-Ensembly in editable mode.
 Any changes you make in the repository should apply to the `wrf-ensembly` command.

+## Read next

+You can either go through the [Usage](./usage.md) section to learn how to use WRF-Ensembly, or you can read about the [Core concepts](./core-concepts.md) to understand how it works.
+There is also a [Tutorial](./tutorial.md) that walks you through a simple experiment.